 The Regal Beagle's Stacy Cogswell has moved over to Liquid Art House, working under executive chef Rachel Klein.
 Liquid Art House, 100 Arlington St., Boston, MA 02116, 617-457-8130.

-Petit Robert Bistro will close soon and reopen by April with a new owner and new name (Josephine).
-The new "Parisian-style restaurant" in Kenmore Square is now owned by Samuel Gosselin, who will transform the former traditional French spot into a modern day bistro with a unique twist on French fare.
-Petit Robert Bistro, 468 Commonwealth Ave., Boston, MA 02215, 617-375-0699.
+Petit Robert Bistro has closed and will re-open with a new owner and new name (Josephine).
+The new "Parisian-style restaurant" in Kenmore Square is owned by Samuel Gosselin, who will transform the former traditional French spot into a modern day bistro with a unique twist on French fare.
+Petit Robert Bistro, 468 Commonwealth Ave., Boston, MA 02215, no phone.

 is an invitation-only site featuring the area’s

 top chefs and their cuisine via a portfolio of color

 photos of the chef’s signature dishes, a chef

 bio and picture, restaurant menus etc. Check out e-licious,

 View our calendar of Wine Dinners & Tastings in Boston